 Vedic astrology acknowledges karma may be fixed or loose, that we have more or less free will in some areas of life than in others.
 My role is to help people understand their strengths and weaknesses, where they’ll experience success or frustration, and to forecast those periods when life will be pleasurable, painful or just plain normal.

-I help people understand themselves, and be aware of all the positive possibilities their life has to offer.
+I try to help people understand themselves, and be aware of all the positive possibilities their life has to offer.
 I won’t discuss death, or frighten anyone with information about things they haven’t specifically asked to be discussed.

 I believe astrology is a map of where your soul needs to go in this life – with your baggage, your itinerary, your experiences en route, and your ultimate destination.